uin-suka-se/Endurance-Testing/README.md

 Project Link: [https://github.com/rahmabintangpratama/Endurance-Testing](https://github.com/rahmabintangpratama/Endurance-Testing)

 > "Endurance testing, also known as soak testing, involves subjecting an application to a sustained load for an extended period.
-This methodology helps uncover memory leaks, resource depletion, and other performance degradation issues that might only surface after prolonged usage."
+This methodology helps uncover memory leaks, resource depletion, and other performance degradation issues that might only surface after prolonged usage." [`[1]`](https://www.doi.org/10.21275/SR23822111402)
 >
-> — S. Pargaonkar, "A Comprehensive Review of Performance Testing Methodologies and Best Practices: Software Quality Engineering," International Journal of Science and Research (IJSR), vol. 12, no. 8, pp. 2008-2014, August 2023.
+> [`[1]`](https://www.doi.org/10.21275/SR23822111402) S. Pargaonkar, "A Comprehensive Review of Performance Testing Methodologies and Best Practices: Software Quality Engineering," _International Journal of Science and Research (IJSR)_, vol. 12, no. 8, pp. 2008-2014, August 2023.